facelessuser/BracketHighlighter/docs/customize.md

     def move(self, begin_pt, end_pt)
     :
-        Returns a new BracketRegion object with the points moved to the specified postion.
+        Returns a new BracketRegion object with the points moved to the specified position.

         **Parmenters**: